Ayon-SSP/Learning_java/tuts_java/bin/Notes.md

   2. non-static:

 - outside classes cannot be static.
-- static methods can only access static variables and methods.
+- static methods can only access static variables and methods. to access you need to create an object.
 - static class can only have static methods and variables. ***
 - static class are always created inside the non-static class. ***
 - static methods will never be inherited/overridden.
 (When you define a static method in a subclass with the same name as a static method in the parent class, it won't override the parent class's method; instead, it will simply shadow it.
 This means that the subclass will have its own static method with the same name, but it won't affect the parent class's method or any other subclasses that might use it.) ***
-- static method in class can only access static variables and methods. to access you need to create an object.
 - if a class is static 'static class ClassName{}' then automatically all the methods and variables are static.